 By nature, many toddlers are extremely energetic, and can seem to have a natural inclination to stir up trouble or do things that could be considered unsafe or impolite.
-What is it exactly that compels a toddler to scale the television stand, or to take off all his clothes in the middle of aisle six in the grocery store?
+What is it exactly that compels a toddler to scale the television stand, or to take off all their clothes in the middle of aisle six in the grocery store?
 We may never completely understand what’s going on inside your toddler’s brain, but there are some things to know if your toddler has been particularly mischievous as of late.

 Toddlers can’t help being curious